 AGRICULTURE, FORESTRY & FISHING

-The US agriculture, forestry and fishing industry comprises 2.3 million businesses providing employment to over 3.1 million Americans and generating a combined annual revenue of $440 billion.
-Sectors within the industry include: crops, livestock, agricultural services, veterinary, landscape services, forestry, fishing, hunting, agricultural chemicals, machinery and farming equipment.
+The US agriculture, forestry, and fishing industry comprise 2.3 million businesses providing employment to over 3.1 million Americans and generating a combined annual revenue of $440 billion.
+Sectors within the industry include crops, livestock, agricultural services, veterinary, landscape services, forestry, fishing, hunting, agricultural chemicals, machinery, and farming equipment.